-FAMILY CHIROTEUTHIDAE Figure 9 | pages 54 & 85
+FAMILY CHIROTEUTHIDAE Figure 9 | pages 56 & 86

 Description of beaks from this family is in need of revision world-wide.
-Beaks from several species of chiroteuthids were described under various names (e.g. Imber 1992), but only one species was definitely identified in the Southern Ocean (Rodhouse & Lu 1998).
+Beaks from several species of chiroteuthids were described under various names (e.g. Imber 1992), but only two species were definitely identified in the Southern Ocean (Rodhouse & Lu 1998; Cherel 2020).
 Thus, great care is needed when giving a species name.